 It is also advisable to speak to an attorney as soon as possible.
 You may be eligible to receive compensation for your injuries and it is best to speak to a lawyer right away when the incident is fresh in your mind.

-Sobo & Sobo fought hard for a 5-year-old dog bite victim who suffered serious injuries after being attacked by her neighbor’s dog.
+The dog bite attorneys at Sobo & Sobo fought hard for a 5-year-old dog bite victim who suffered serious injuries after being attacked by her neighbor’s dog.
 The dog bit her in the face causing permanent scars and the insurance company refused a settlement.
 A landmark settlement was awarded, the largest for a dog bite to a child in Orange County since 1994.